jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) his or her nomination is to be treated in all respects as if it had not been made; and (b) his or her deposit must be returned to his or her personal representatives or, as the case may be, to the person who paid it.
 (2) Subsection (3) applies if the candidate dies on nomination day before noon, or on any of the 3 days immediately before nomination day.
-(3) If this subsection applies, then, once the Returning Officer is satisfied of the fact of death,— (a) the time for the close of nominations in that district is postponed until noon on the fourth day after the date of the candidate’s death; and
+(3) If this subsection applies, then, once the Electoral Commission is satisfied of the fact of death,— (a) the time for the close of nominations in that district is postponed until noon on the fourth day after the date of the candidate’s death; and
-  (b) the Returning Officer must immediately give public notice of the fact that the close of nominations in that district has been postponed and of the new time for the close of nominations.
+  (b) the Electoral Commission must immediately give public notice of the fact that the close of nominations in that district has been postponed and of the new time for the close of nominations.
-(4) If subsection (3) applies, but the candidate was nominated in a bulk nomination schedule or in accordance with section 146K, the references to Returning Officer in subsection (3) are to be read as references to the Electoral Commission.
+(4)

 ### 152A Incapacity of candidate before close of nominations
 (1) If a constituency candidate who has been nominated and has not withdrawn his or her nomination becomes incapacitated before the close of nominations, an application may be made for the cancellation of the nomination.
 (2) Section 152B sets out how an application under subsection (1) must be made, and section 152C sets out how it is to be dealt with.
-(3) If the Returning Officer or, as the case requires, the Electoral Commission cancels the nomination in accordance with section 152C(3),—
-  (a) the candidate’s nomination is to be treated in all respects as if it had not been made; and (b) the candidate’s deposit must be returned to the candidate or, as the case may be, to the person who paid it.
+(3) If the Electoral Commission cancels the nomination in accordance with section 152C(3),— (a) the candidate’s nomination is to be treated in all respects as if it had not been made; and (b) the candidate’s deposit must be returned to the candidate or, as the case may be, to the person who paid it.
 (4) If the candidate’s nomination is cancelled on nomination day, or on any of the 3 days immediately before nomination day, then—
   (a) the time for the close of nominations in the district is postponed until noon on the fourth day after the date on which the candidate’s nomination is cancelled; and
-  (b) the Returning Officer or, as the case requires, the Electoral Commission must immediately give public notice of the fact that the close of nominations in the district has been postponed and of the new time for the close of nominations.
+  (b) the Electoral Commission must immediately give public notice of the fact that the close of nominations in the district has been postponed and of the new time for the close of nominations.

 ### 152B Procedural provisions relating to making of application under section 152A(1)
 (1) An application under section 152A(1) must be made as follows:
   (a) if the candidate was nominated under section 143,—
     (i) the application must be made by the 2 registered electors who nominated the candidate, or, if either or both of them are unavailable or unable to act for any reason, then by the candidate’s agent:
-    (ii) the application must be made to the Returning Officer for the district:
+    (ii) the application must be made to the Electoral Commission:
   (b) if the candidate was nominated in a bulk nomination schedule or in accordance with section 146K,—
     (i) the application must be made by the secretary of the party:
     (ii) the application must be made to the Electoral Commission.